 Schools, childcare and other educational settings

-Universities and colleges will be able to return from 22 July, on a phased basis, with a blended-learning model (in-person and remote teaching) to begin with.
+Universities and colleges have been able to return from 22 July, on a phased basis, with a blended-learning model (in-person and remote teaching) to begin with.

 👏 Through our collective efforts, Scotland has made great progress tackling Covid – so we are moving to Phase 3 of exiting lockdown.